 How to Apply

 - A basic data form must also be submitted once accepted.
-There are no fees for DPD Certificate applicants.
+There are no fees for DPD Certificate applicants and students do not need to apply to UC separately.

-Application materials are sent directly to the Didactic Program in Dietetics Director.
-It is not necessary for applicants to apply to the University of Cincinnati separately.
-Prospective students can apply for the DPD Certificate to start in the fall or spring semester.
-To guarantee acceptance for fall semester, students must submit their applications no later than May 1st.
+- To guarantee acceptance for fall semester, students must submit their applications no later than June 1st.
 To guarantee acceptance for spring semester, applications must be submitted by November 1st.

 Transfer credits from previous degrees

 Undergraduate transcripts submitted with the DPD Certificate application will be evaluated by the University of Cincinnati Center for Transcript Evaluation to determine which courses are acceptable for transfer into the DPD Certificate.
 A UC credit evaluation for all universities where undergraduate courses were completed must be submitted with the application.